edwardmpearce/edwardmpearce.github.io/content/en/teaching/technical_terms/_index.md

 date = 2019-10-15T00:00:00
 lastmod = 2019-10-15T00:00:00

-markup = "mmark"
-draft = false  # Is this a draft? true/false
+draft = true  # Is this a draft? true/false

 +++